-(1) The definition of "Change in Control" is described under "Change in Control Benefits" on page 34 of this proxy statement.
+(1) The definition of "Change in Control" is described under "Change in Control Benefits" on page 37 of this proxy statement.

-(2) Represents the dollar value of the unexercisable stock options that are accelerated because of a change in control based on the amount, if any, that the closing price of our Common Stock on March 29, 2019 (\$84.30) exceeds the exercise price of the stock option.
+(2) Represents the dollar value of the unexercisable stock options that are accelerated because of a change in control based on the amount, if any, that the closing price of our Common Stock on March 31, 2020 (\$58.42) exceeds the exercise price of the stock option.

-- (3) Represents the dollar value of the restricted stock for which restrictions will lapse upon death, disability or a change in control based on the closing price of our Common Stock on March 29, 2019 (\$84.30). - (4) Under the terms of our SCP, in the event of a Named Executive Officer's death while employed by the Company, such Named Executive Officer's beneficiaries would receive the following payments, which would be paid from the proceeds of a life insurance policy purchased by the Company covering such Named Executive Officer (calculated based on fiscal 2019 salaries): - Kesler \$460,000 over the year following death, plus \$230,000 per year thereafter until the beneficiaries have received a total of \$1,500,000 in payments. - Haack \$575,000 over the year following death, plus \$287,500 per year thereafter until the beneficiaries have received a total of \$1,500,000 in payments. - c.
-Stewart \$455,000 over the year following death, during which Mr. Stewart would have reached 66. - Metcalf \$393,000 over the year following death, plus \$196,500 per year thereafter until the beneficiaries have received a total of \$1,500,000 in payments.
+(3) Represents the dollar value of the restricted stock for which restrictions will lapse upon death, disability or a change in control based on the closing price of our Common Stock on March 31, 2020 (\$58.42).

+- (4) Under the terms of our SCP, in the event of a Named Executive Officer's death while employed by the Company, such Named Executive Officer's beneficiaries would receive the following payments, which would be paid from the proceeds of a life insurance policy purchased by the Company covering such Named Executive Officer (calculated based on fiscal 2020 salaries): - Haack \$800,000 over the year following death, plus \$400,000 per year thereafter until the beneficiaries have received a total of \$1,500,000 in payments. - Kesler \$485,000 over the year following death, plus \$242,500 per year thereafter until the beneficiaries have received a total of \$1,500,000 in payments. - Graass \$440,000 over the year following death, plus \$220,000 per year thereafter until the year Mr. Graass would have reached 66. - (5) See the "Change in Control Continuity Agreements" section above for a description of the components of these potential payments. - (6) Mr. Essl's outstanding restricted shares were paid to him in connection with his retirement from the Company on May 31, 2020.